JaKooLit/Hyprland-v2/config/hypr/cheatsheet.md

-TO CLOSE THIS DOCUMENT - Super q or Super Shift qll
+TO CLOSE THIS DOCUMENT - Super q or Super Shift q